 Get your employees involved.
 Employee advocacy is the secret sauce of a great social media campaign.
 Your employees see your patients every day, and it’s easy for them to kindly ask new visitors to follow the practice on Facebook and Twitter.
 Just this tiny moment of interaction can let a new patient know that you’re online, active, and available.

-If your social media profiles are dead in the water, you owe it to your practice’s reputation and lost growth potential to get them updated and active toute suite.
+If your social media profiles are dead in the water, you owe it to your practice’s reputation and lost growth potential to get them updated.
 The longer they lie fallow, the more chances you’ve lost to show what makes your practice special to the millions of users on major social media sites.

 Questions?
 Tips and tricks for staying active?
 Let us know in the comments!